 \subsection{Divergent double box integrals}

 We now consider the divergent integrals, where both loop momenta can become collinear with the external legs.
 This is kinematically allowed when an external massless leg is connected with two consecutive cubic vertices.
 If there are two such collinear regimes for a given graph, then they can overlap with certain propagators becoming soft.
-Such soft-collinear divergence are factorizable and lead to $\log^2 \mu^2_{\rm IR}$ times a number, while the previous case only leads to $\log \mu^2_{\rm IR}$.
-This is illustrated in fig.\ref{fig:divergent_integral}, where in the first line the integrand $I^{db}_{B,1,4}$ (or $I^{db}_{D,1,5}$) can have two collinear regions, both momentum proportional to leg $p_2$ or $p_3$ ($p_1$).
-On the other hand in the second line there is only one collinear region.
+Such soft-collinear divergence is factorizable and leads to $\log^2 \mu^2_{\rm IR}$ times a number, while the previous case only leads to $\log \mu^2_{\rm IR}$.
+This is illustrated in fig.\ref{fig:divergent_integral}, wherein the first line of the integrand $I^{db}_{B,1,4}$ (or $I^{db}_{D,1,5}$) can have two collinear regions, both momentum proportional to leg $p_2$ or $p_3$ ($p_1$).
+On the other hand in the second line, there is only one collinear region.

 Note that as we will be introducing mass regularization $\mu_{\text{IR}}^2$, in Feynman parameter space this introduces terms that are squares of Feynman parameters: